 1. Compliance: As an EU citizen, if you are planning on living in Italy long-term, you must register as an Italian resident with the Town Hall within ninety days of arriving.
 If you do not have an S1 or an E106 from your home country, you will need to show proof of private medical insurance that will cover you in Italy.
-In addition to this, you will need to show your work contract or the means with which you support yourself, your rental contract, Italian Tax Code, original passport, and where necessary, certified and legalized copies of marriage and birth certificates of any minors.
+In addition to this, you will need to show your work contract or the means with which you support yourself, your rental contract, the Italian Tax Code, your original passport, and, where necessary, certified and legalized copies of the marriage and birth certificates of any minors.
 It is always a good idea to check with the Town Hall in advance, in case they need any other documents.
-Non-EU citizens wishing to live in Italy full time will require the relevant Visa, which could be issued for work as an employee, self-employed professional, retiree, investor, or as the owner of a startup.
-It is highly advisable to not move to Italy as a Non-EU citizen until you have procured the necessary Visa.
+Non-EU citizens wishing to live in Italy full time will require the relevant visa, which could be issued for work as an employee, self-employed professional, retiree, investor, or owner of a startup.
+It is highly advisable not to move to Italy as a non-EU citizen until you have procured the necessary visa.

 3. Housing Budgets: I have read several housing reports where it says one can rent a 1-bedroom apartment in a major city in Italy for €600!
-What the report often fails to point out, is that this apartment is usually in a part of town that most expats would not consider, as they are often downtrodden and unsafe.
-The real budget should be somewhere from €900 and up, if we are talking about a 1st tier city.
-The great thing about working with local realtor, is that in an instant, they can give you the real picture of what budget is appropriate in that given moment.
+What the report often fails to point out is that this apartment is usually in a part of town that most expats would not consider, as it is often downtrodden and unsafe.
+The real budget should be somewhere between €900 and up, if we are talking about a first-tier city.
+The great thing about working with a local realtor is that, in an instant, they can give you the real picture of what budget is appropriate at that given moment.

-4. Utility Set Up: Setting up utilities in Italy, especially without the language, can be very challenging to say the least.
-When expatriates try to go it alone, they very often end up signing up for services they never requested and end up having great difficulties in trying to cancel such services.
-Very often the garbage tax, which is very important in Italy, either gets set up incorrectly or not at all, which can lead later on to trying to sort this out becoming very labor and time intensive.
+4. Utility Setup: Setting up utilities in Italy, especially without the language, can be very challenging, to say the least.
+When expatriates try to go it alone, they very often end up signing up for services they never requested and end up having great difficulties trying to cancel such services.
+Very often, the garbage tax, which is very important in Italy, either gets set up incorrectly or not at all, which can lead later on to trying to sort this out becoming very labor- and time-intensive.

-5. Language: In the ideal situation, taking a course of at least sixty hours of Italian before you move to Italy would be extremely useful.
+5. Language: In an ideal situation, taking a course of at least sixty hours of Italian before you move to Italy would be extremely useful.
 This is particularly helpful if you don’t speak Italian at all or if you don’t speak a language from the same family of languages.
-Not being able to ask for what you want in a bar gets frustrating real fast and can cause you to feel that maybe you made a mistake in relocating to Italy.
-There is a basic reason why we learn languages and that is to communicate!
-When the basic need to communicate and be understood are taken away, isolation and disappointment can quickly set in.
-If you can take even just one level of Italian before you move, that would be very beneficial, and will help you to assimilate much faster.
+Not being able to ask for what you want in a bar gets frustrating really fast and can cause you to feel that maybe you made a mistake in relocating to Italy.
+There is a basic reason why we learn languages, and that is to communicate!
+When the basic need to communicate and be understood is taken away, isolation and disappointment can quickly set in.
+If you can take even just one level of Italian before you move, that would be very beneficial and will help you assimilate much faster.

-7. Work Opportunities: If you want to work as an actor, you don’t move to Nebraska — you move to New York or Los Angeles to increase your chances of finding work.
-Italy, unlike other European countries, does not offer a dynamic job market and salaries are very low in comparison to some of its European neighbors.
-That said, Italy offers a lot of opportunities for people that are willing to start their own businesses, especially in the service and IT sectors.
+7. Work Opportunities: If you want to work as an actor, you don’t move to Nebraska; you move to New York or Los Angeles to increase your chances of finding work.
+Italy, unlike other European countries, does not offer a dynamic job market, and salaries are very low in comparison to some of its European neighbors.
+That said, Italy offers a lot of opportunities for people who are willing to start their own businesses, especially in the service and IT sectors.

 8. Cost of Living: If you move to a major market in Italy like Milan or Rome, please note that the cheapest one-bedroom apartment that you will find will be approximately €900 per month, utilities will be extra, and you will probably also have a monthly condominium fee on top as well.
 Public transport, although limited, is very cheap, and eating out, if you choose wisely, can still be affordable.